Monitoring Composite APIs

 For composite APIs launched by an email, you can use the Messages module in DigitalSuite Studio for monitoring the processing of the email.
 For composite APIs triggered by a timer at specified times and intervals, you can use the Schedules module in DigitalSuite Studio for monitoring the execution of schedules.
 For details, refer to Messages and Schedules.

 When the composite API is called from a process activity, you can use a process report to monitor the execution of the activity.
 If the execution fails, the corresponding error shows up in the error log panel of the Process Console.
-You can access the Process Console directly from the process instances listed in a process report.
+You can access the Process Console directly from the process requests listed in a process report.
 For details, refer to Process Console.

 The Logs Application enables you to monitor activities on the RunMyProcess platform.
 For monitoring composite APIs, it is particularly useful when the error message of a process report is not explicit enough, or when the composite API was neither triggered from a web interface nor from a process, but, for example, from an external system.
 In those cases, the Logs Application is the only way to monitor the composite API.